Omlett (1 serving(s)) and Chapati (1 Piece)

 Portion Control

-Engage in light physical activity, like a short walk after meals, to help your body use glucose more effectively.
+Engage in a light physical activity, such as a walk, for about 10-15 minutes after eating.
+This can help your body use up the glucose more efficiently.

 Discover